metantonio/azure-data-engineer/Readme.md

     │   ├── Logs de actividad
     │   └── Azure Monitor
     └── Data Protection
-        ├── Stand-by and transit encryption
+        ├── Encryption in Transit and at Rest
         └── Managed Identity

 ```